pranay414/Fashion-MNIST-Pytorch/README.md

 Zalando seeks to replace the original MNIST dataset

+## Accuracy and Model Details
+My model consists of four layers with one input and output layer and two hidden layers respectively.
+Most of the details about it are clearly commented in my code.
+With the above architecture, I was able to achieve an accuracy of `88.4%`.

 ## Labels
 Each training and test example is assigned to one of the following labels:
 * 0 T-shirt/top